Skip to main content

 4. Save your changes

-Any setting left on Global default inherits from company branding.
+Any setting left on Global default inherits from account branding.
 Only the settings you explicitly change are overridden for that link.

 Per-link branding takes precedence over global branding.
 If you update your global settings later, any link with its own overrides keeps its custom values for the overridden settings.